Responding to Public Records Requests

 It is part of MRSC's series on the Public Records Act.

-State and local government agencies are required by RCW 42.56.520 to respond to a public records request within five business days of receiving the request by doing one of the following:
+State and local government agencies are required by RCW 42.56.520 to respond to a public records request within five business days by doing one of the following:

 - Providing for inspection and/or copying of the records requested.